A practical guide on how to create Zendesk AI for your support team

 Step 5: Publish, test, and keep an eye on it

-The final step is to publish your AI agent on your channels, like your website’s chat widget or your email support.
-After it goes live, you have to monitor its performance using Zendesk’s analytics.
+The final step is to publish your AI agent on your chosen channels.
+Once live, you can monitor its performance using Zendesk's comprehensive analytics.

 This video provides a comprehensive guide on setting up a Zendesk AI chatbot, walking you through the key steps discussed.

-A more powerful way in 5 minutes with eesel
+A complementary approach in 5 minutes with eesel

 A step-by-step guide to using eesel AI with Zendesk

-1. Connect your Zendesk account.
-It’s a simple one-click authorization.
-No messing around with complex APIs or waiting on a developer.
+Connect your Zendesk account.
+It’s a simple one-click authorization that integrates seamlessly with the platform.

-2. Add your knowledge sources.
-Link your help center, connect your Google Docs, and most importantly, let eesel AI learn from your past tickets.
-This is where the magic happens.
+Add your knowledge sources.
+Link your help center, connect your Google Docs, and let eesel AI learn from past tickets to expand its knowledge.

-3. Customize the AI’s instructions.
-Use a simple prompt editor to define its tone, tell it when to loop in a human, and set up custom actions like adding tags to a ticket or looking up order info in Shopify.
+Customize the AI's instructions.
+Use a simple prompt editor to define its tone and set up custom actions like adding tags or looking up order info in Shopify.

-4. Simulate on historical tickets.
-Run a quick simulation to see exactly how your new AI agent would have handled past tickets.
-You’ll get an instant report on your potential automation rate.
+Simulate on historical tickets.
+Run a quick simulation to see how the AI handles past tickets, providing an instant report on potential automation rates.

-5. Go live.
-Activate the AI agent for specific ticket types or channels, and watch it start helping customers right away.
+Go live.
+Activate the AI for specific ticket types or channels to start assisting your customers right away.

-eesel AI offers a modern upgrade that works seamlessly with your existing Zendesk setup, so you don’t have to migrate anything.
-It just plugs in and delivers better results in a tiny fraction of the time.
-You can stop spending weeks building and start automating your support today.
-Free up your team to focus on what they do best and let a smarter AI handle the rest.
+eesel AI offers a complementary upgrade that works seamlessly with your existing Zendesk setup.
+It plugs into the ecosystem to deliver additional results quickly, allowing your team to focus on what they do best while a smarter AI handles the rest.

 Ready to launch your Zendesk AI agent in minutes?